wisupai/CRESP-DOCS/README.md

 Our goal is to address the challenges faced by researchers who use computational methods but may lack strong programming backgrounds.
 By standardizing computational environments, CRESP helps researchers focus on their domain expertise rather than struggling with technical configuration issues.

+## License

+CRESP is open source and released under the [MIT License](LICENSE).
+This permissive license allows for maximum flexibility in using, modifying, and distributing the protocol.

 ## Documentation Website

 This documentation website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.